 The history of the Tenterfield Terrier is as intriguing as it is obscure.
 This breed, which originated in Australia, has its roots in the early 19th century.
 The breed's name is derived from Tenterfield, a town in New South Wales, where it gained prominence.
 While the exact lineage of Tenterfield Terriers is somewhat mysterious, it is believed that they share ancestry with the larger Fox Terrier.

 Tenterfield Terriers belong to the Terrier Group.
 This group is known for its feisty and energetic members, who excel at hunting and digging.
 The Tenterfield Terrier, despite its small stature, is a true terrier at heart.
-It stands around 10 to 12 inches tall at the shoulder and typically weighs between 6 to 12 pounds.
+It stands around 25 to 30 cm tall at the shoulder and typically weighs between 3 to 5 kg.
 Their compact size makes them well-suited for both city and country living.

 Tenterfield Terriers sport a smooth and shiny coat that is short in length.
 Their coat requires minimal grooming, making them relatively low-maintenance in terms of grooming needs.
 The coat colour can vary, but it usually includes combinations of white, black, tan, or liver.
 They often have distinctive markings on their face, which give them an expressive and lively appearance.